Data Pipeline Optimization : Why Self-Sufficiency Accelerates Insight

 - Integrate data refinement into the underlying data preparation and exploration platform, eliminating the need to move the data to other tools or locations to refine it

-- Offer familiar, easy to use metaphors that meet the needs of the two audiences: A data-centric, functional metaphor for the data engineer, and a visual metaphor for the business analyst, with data shared between the two
+- Offer familiar, easy to use metaphors that meet the two audiences’ needs: A data-centric, functional metaphor for the data engineer, and a visual metaphor for the business analyst, with data shared between the two.

 This data pipelining process enables business analysts to consume data faster, using it when they need it and on their own terms.
 By enabling self-sufficiency in the data pipeline, organizations can greatly alleviate process bottlenecks to get to the data they need.